PaddlePaddle/VisualDL/demo/pytorch/embedding_tutorial_en.md

 That's all the code you need to generate your first embedding.

-Now, let just add a little bit of code to store the embedding to VisualDL log so we can visualize it later.
+Now, let us just add a little bit of code to store the embedding to VisualDL log so we can visualize it later.

 ```